Emily Henderson (politician)

-Emily Henderson is a New Zealand politician and Member of Parliament in the House of Representatives for the Labour Party.
+Lorenza Emily Preston Henderson is a New Zealand lawyer and former politician.
+She was a member of parliament in the House of Representatives for the Labour Party.

 Biography

-Henderson has lived in Whangārei since the age of seven.
+Henderson was born in 1972 and has lived in Whangārei since the age of seven.
 She attended Kaurihohore Primary, Whangarei Intermediate and Tikipunga High School.
-She subsequently completed a law degree at the University of Auckland and a PhD at the University of Cambridge.
-Before becoming a Member of Parliament in 2020, she worked as a consultant at the law firm Henderson Reeves, which was co-founded by her father.
-Her legal area of specialty is the Family Court.
+She completed a Master of Jurisprudence at the University of Auckland in 1997 and a PhD titled Cross-examination: a critical examination at the University of Cambridge in 2001.